GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 Don't ask for data you don't need!
 The simplest way to reduce form complexity is to remove unnecessary fields.
 That's also good for customer privacy and can reduce back-end data cost and liability.

-### Use a single name input
+### Use a single name input {: #single-name-input}

-Allow your users to enter their name using a single input, unless you have a business reason for separately storing given names, family names, honorifics or other name parts.
+Allow your users to enter their name using a single input, unless you have a good reason for separately storing given names, family names, honorifics or other name parts.
 Using a single name input makes forms less complex, enables cut-and-paste, and makes autofill simpler.

 In particular, unless you have good reason not to, don't bother adding a separate input for a prefix/title (like Mrs, Dr or Lord).
 Users can type that in with their name if they want to.
+Also, `honorific-prefix` autocomplete currently doesn't work in most browsers, and so adding a field for name prefix/title will break the address form autofill experience for most users.

 ### Enable name autofill